 Italy is famous for its large boot-shaped peninsula jutting down into the Mediterranean Sea from Southern Europe.
-In addition to the distinct peninsula, Italy also includes the two nearby islands of Sicily and Sardinia – as well as dozens of other small Mediterranean islands.
+Italy also includes the two nearby islands of Sicily and Sardinia, and dozens of other small Mediterranean islands.

 Ecosystems within Italy include the mountainous regions high in the Alps, temperate woodlands, coastal waters, freshwater river systems and shrub lands in the southern part of the country.
 Generally speaking, Italy has warm, dry summers and mild winters, with higher elevations in northern Italy experiencing colder and wetter winters.

-Many people consider Italy to be divided in half; with the northern commercial-centers in the north and the more agrarian countryside in the south.
+People consider Italy to be divided in half; with the commercial-centers in the north and the agrarian countryside in the south.

 Despite a relatively hospitable climate for humans, Italy is largely unsuitable for farming.
 The country also has no major deposits of coal, oil, minerals or other natural resources.
-This means that Italy must be a net importer of natural resources to meet the demands of its population.
+This means that Italy must be a net importer of natural resources to meet its demands.

 Major manufacturing industries in Italy include precision machinery, motor vehicles, chemicals, pharmaceuticals and electric goods.
 The country also has booming tourism, fashion and garment industries.